jessica-jones/jessica-jones.github.io/essays/GOT-Coding-Standards.md

 Documentation
 ---
 One thing that Dan and Dave got right was that they documented some of the creation of the show.
 After each episode, they release a [behind the scenes video](https://www.youtube.com/watch?v=RQ9QQMXTftY&t=1s), which documents some of the creative decisions they took, as well as the craftsmanship that it took to make the episode.
-While many fans disagree at least they can try to understand how Dan and Dave are approaching this project.
+While many fans disagree at least they can try to understand how Dan and Dave are approached this project, at least they started commentary to help keep you enganged.

-Just looking at the embroidery in some of the costumes you can tell that the costume designers put in so much time and effort.
-Even the set builder.
+It is important for you to document what you did so that people are able to understand you code later on.

 Tools
 ---